-At YMCA Wearside Ltd we work with disadvantaged young people and adults right across our three main sites.
+At YMCA Wearside Ltd we work with disadvantaged young people and adults right across our four main sites.
 We work with them regardless of their gender, race or faith, develop their skills and support them to enhance and turn their lives around.
 As an inclusive Christian Movement, we work with communities across the country so they may truly belong, contribute and thrive.

 Our work includes working with homeless young people and adults, helping young offenders turn from crime and giving young people and adults the skills to reach their potential.